JiriSvacek/Web_scrape/README.md

 web_scrape.py "https://volby.cz/pls/ps2017/ps32?xjazyk=CZ&xkraj=7&xnumnuts=5103" "liberec.csv"
 ```

-We will need several libraries for the function, their installation is done by a command in the terminal:
+We will need several libraries for the proper function, it is possible to install additional libraries by executing command below in terminal:
 ```
 pip install -r requirements.txt
 ```